csswizardry/CSS-Guidelines/index.md

-That is to say, we should use sensible names—classes like `.border` or `.red` are never advisable—but we should avoid using classes which describe the exact nature of the content and/or its use cases. **Using a class name to describe content is redundant: content describes itself.**
+That is to say, we should use sensible names—classes like `.border` or `.red` are never advisable—but we should avoid using classes which describe the exact nature of the content and/or its use cases. **Using a class name to describe content is redundant because content describes itself.**

 The debate surrounding semantics has raged for years, but it is important that we adopt a more pragmatic, sensible approach to naming things in order to work